makerimages/SwormOS/README.md

 # OS Zin
 OS Zin is a hobbyist OS, built mostly from scratch and in development since 30.12.2014.
+Restarted 20.th February 2015.

 This repository contains the source code and a Makefile for a ```i686-elf``` targeting assembler and cross-compiler.
 Find instructions on how to make yours [here](http://wiki.osdev.org/GCC_Cross-Compiler).
+It also contains a ```.bocshrc``` file to run bochs with.

 ## Contributing

-Fork it.
-Then fix, build do whatever.
+Fork the repository.
+Add bugfixes or new features.
 Pull request.

-### Requierments
+### Requierments for dev env.

-Linux system, WITH GRUB2!!!!
-The GCC cross compiler built as per the tutorial linked above.
+A UNIX system.
+Grub2 and xorriso.
+[And the compiler.](http://wiki.osdev.org/GCC_Cross-Compiler).

 ## TO-DO
+- [ ] Interrupts

-- [x] Exception handling
+- [ ] Exception handling
 - [ ] Keyboard driver
 - [ ] File system (VFS too)
 - [ ] Commands